 The causes of sleep deprivation vary from high stress and a demanding work schedule to medical and environmental conditions.
-No matter the cause, the negative effects add up over time, affecting most of the body’s major systems.
+No matter the cause of insomnia, the negative effects add up over time, affecting most of the body’s major systems.
 The results increase the risk of obesity, diabetes, hypertension, and mental health issues.
 However, sleep outcomes can be improved by developing recognizable patterns of behavior that support the body’s circadian rhythms.

 The Brain: A Slow Down